How do you translate patient-centered ambition into reality? #dothingsdifferently

 Covid has completely transformed our worlds not just our everyday lives but also the way we interact with our healthcare.
 Conventional routes to information and support have broken down an increasingly people turn to the internet and peer support groups on message boards and forums to find community and information.
 How are you as a marketing or patient engagement team supporting your patient communities post covid?

-A great example of content being produced has been by Novartis last year with their campaign on TikTok to broaden the conversation on Sickle Cell disease – http://www.doudanceinfo.com/ #DoU
+A great example of content being produced has been by Novartis last year with their campaign on TikTok to broaden the conversation on Sickle Cell disease – https://www.doudanceinfo.com/ #DoU

 In order to put a campaign like this together Novartis have deeply understood and worked with people suffering from Sickle Cell disease.
 They have taken the time to understand that the people have whole worlds outside their condition, they want community and support, but they also want to live their lives and not be defined by their condition.
 It’s such a great example of bringing people together around a shared conversation to enhance the wellbeing and care of people affected by Sickle Cell.